 “But it's just a piece of string!”
 I hear you saying, which is true.
 Surely a tiny piece of string like dental floss can be flushed, the answer is no!
 Thing of your headphones in your pocket and how easily they get into a tangled mess, now image that in your pipes made out of dental floss.
 Just throw it in the bin.

-Condoms and condom wrappers are all to commonly flushed, and whilst it's fantastic you are having safe sex, do your really want your whole street to find out when the plumber has to come unclog the plumbing in your street because you flushed a condom?
+Condoms and condom wrappers are all to commonly flushed, and whilst it's good you are having safe sex, do you really want your whole street to find out when the plumber has to come unclog the plumbing in your street because you flushed a condom?
 Just dispose of them safely and discreetly in the bin.

 People flush diapers, those huge chunks of non-biodegradable super absorbent smelly goodness.
 But diapers clog pipes, Big time!
 Even disposable diapers are not meant to be flushed.

 Most experts agree that these products are the leading cause of blocked toilets, the reason being that the cotton is not only designed to not break down in water, but it's extremely easy to get snagged in pipes and ball up into a nasty blockage.
 These blockages can be hugely expensive to fix and can cause major health hazards.